 - Merchandise can either be picked up at our office (233 Provencher Blvd.) or be sent to the school to be distributed to the students.
 Please select your preferred option on the master order form.

 One order form per school please!
 The order form will be available on our website as of mid-December and sent with your package.

-It is important to note that Voyageur Park will be accessible to the official Festival du Voyageur photographers at all times, including during the Great-West Life School Program.
+It is important to note that Voyageur Park will be accessible to the official Festival du Voyageur photographers at all times, including during the Canada Life School Program.
 Schools are responsible for obtaining the necessary permissions from parents.
 Teachers are responsible for ensuring that students that do not have the necessary permissions are kept away from sight lines during photo shoots.

 - To avoid confusion, please ensure that all teachers and accompanying adults have a copy of the itinerary prepared by the Festival du Voyageur School Program Coordinator.

 - Lost students – please share our lost child procedure with your students prior to the outing

 Hours: Activities are scheduled from 9:30 a.m. to 2:45 p.m.
 Departure from the park must be no later than 3 p.m.